jwei302/fair-use/README.md

 - A fifth “other considerations” score
 - An optional machine-learning score (using PyTorch)

+We also explore as a research question VLMs

 You **do not need programming experience** to run it.

 ---